 This Equal Employment Opportunity Plan reflects the college's commitment to diversity, inclusion, and equal employment opportunity.
-First adopted by the governing board on June 4, 2013, this Plan has been reviewed by the EEO Advisory Committee every year since then, and this revised version was adopted by the governing board on May 21 2019, following broad review by the college's participatory governance councils.
+First adopted by the governing board on June 4, 2013, this Plan has been reviewed by the EEO Advisory Committee every year since then, and this revised version was adopted by the governing board on May 21, 2019, following review by the college's EEO Advisory Committee, a participatory governance committee.